-1. That the report is referred to Heritage, Culture and Leisure Committee for consideration, prior to re-engagement with key stakeholders.
+1. That the Committee notes that the strategies will form part of the Council's evidence base, and that comments on the documents be referred to Strategic Planning, Sustainability and Transportation Committee for consideration prior to re-engagement with key stakeholders and all ward Councillors.

-Timetable Meeting Date Strategic Planning, Sustainability and Transportation Committee 10 July 2018 Heritage Culture and Leisure Committee 04 September 2018 Strategic Planning, Sustainability and Transportation Committee 11 September 2018
+Timetable Meeting Date Heritage Culture and Leisure Committee 04 September 2018 Strategic Planning, Sustainability and Transportation Committee 11 September 2018 Policy and Resources Committee 21 November 2018 Strategic Planning, Sustainability and Transportation Committee 8 January 2019